oskarth/sai/README.md

 # Sai

+Sai is my celebration to the spirit in the machine.

-My toy lisp interpreter, in under 500 lines of code.
+It's (yet another) toy lisp interpreter, in under 500 lines of code.
+Ended up under 200 actually, but it is very rudimentary.

+The only thing different from it and the one in SICP, which is what I used as a guide, is that it's built up with Racket's immutable lists.
+The only mutable thing is the *vars* hash map, which is how you define functions.

 # Running it